Rakshit828/Python-Voice-Assistant/README.md

 ```bash
 pip install -r requirements.txt
 ```
--Then, create a '.env' file in the project root directory and add the APIs key like:
+- Then, create a '.env' file in the project root directory and add the APIs key like:
 ```bash
 GROQ_API = 'your_api_key_here'
 WEATHER_API = 'your_api_key_here'
 ```
--Then, you can run the voice assistant like:
+- Then, you can run the voice assistant like:
 ```bash
 python main.py
 ```

+# Info
+This is still on development and can be added with more features like:
+- Playing Music
+- Telling News
+  etc.